Bx1 and Bx2 buses: Route description and service

 As of September 2010, the Bx1 operates as a limited-stop service during the daytime on weekdays and Saturdays, while the Bx2 serves as the local.
 Before September 2010, both routes had a limited-stop variant.

+School trippers

+When school is in session, three extra southbound trips operate from Paul Avenue near the Bronx High School of Science to 165th Street.
+Departing at 2:40, 3:25, and 3:35pm, these trips operate as the Bx1 but make local stops.